housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 ng g component Comment
 {% endhighlight %}

-We should add a new `GET` request to our data service to fetch comments, so let's do that before we start filling our components up.
+We should add a new `GET` request to our data service to fetch comments, so let's do that before we start filling our components in.

 {% highlight javascript %}
 // hackernews.api.service.ts